 You can always mention you will get back to their project after your much-needed break.

 According to ShiftBase taking breaks can lead to breakthroughs for you.
-If you are having a complex problem or issue that you can’t seem to find the answer, walk away!
+If you are having a complex problem or issue that you can’t seem to find the answer to, walk away!

 Burnout is real for small business owners and it happens when people work and have no time off to play.
 You need to have experiences outside of work to avoid burnout.